none-None1/EsoDev/README.md

 Initially, it has extensions pre-installed for [brainfuck](https://esolangs.org/wiki/Brainfuck), [Random Brainfuck](https://esolangs.org/wiki/Random_Brainfuck), [Deadfish](https://esolangs.org/wiki/Deadfish) and [Weeeeeeeeeeeeeeeeeeeeeeeeeeeeee](https://esolangs.org/wiki/Weeeeeeeeeeeeeeeeeeeeeeeeeeeeee), these extensions cannot be uninstalled by the user unless deleted manually.

 However, client-side users can develop there own extensions for other esolangs.
 To build an extension, you need Python plus an interpreter of the esolang as a Windows executable.
 The Windows executable is usually build using C/C++, but it is also obviously possible to build it via Python, C&#35;, Rust, and other languages.
-Finally you pack all the files together into a zip file, which is the extensio file.
+Finally you pack all the files together into a zip file, which is the extension file.
 Extension files are to be smaller than 2 GiB.

 ## Menus
 File